Cr4sh/pico_dma/README.md

 ## Autonomous DMA attacks

-While working in autonomous mode, which is activated by default when board powers on, Pico DMA is trying to start DMA attack as soon as PCI-E bus becomes usable, injects previously flashed payload UEFI DXE driver into the target machine boot sequence and prints appropriate debug messages into the UART port:
+While working in autonomous mode, which is activated by default when board powers on, Pico DMA is trying to start DMA attack as soon as PCI-E bus becomes usable, injects previously flashed payload UEFI DXE driver into the target machine boot sequence and prints the following debug messages into the UART port:

 ```
 mode_standalone(): Starting attack...